 5. Acacia Cognata "Winter Flame" (Acacia Winter Flame)

 A hardy dwarf native acacia with vibrant green fine foliage and striking orange tips.
 It will need watering when first planted out, but once well established it is tough and low-maintenance and will only require a drink during extended periods of heat.
+If you're looking for drought tolerant plants in Australia go, this is a great choice.

 Acacia Winter Flame reaches a height and width of 80 centimetre by 1 metre.